Mimieam/cdnMe.js/README.md

 # cdnMe.js
 A Rapid Prototyping tool to quickly search and inject CDN links of popular libraries into html files.

 cdnMe searches and injects cdn links from `jsdelivr`.
 The latest available version is selected by default.
-The next version of cdnMe will allow specifying different versions.
+The next major version of cdnMe will allow specifying different versions.

 ##Usage